 Major professional sports leagues have lobbied intensely to get their piece of the legal sports betting pie.
 To do so, they’ve attempted to convince state legislatures nationwide that sportsbooks should have to purchase “official league data” for use in grading wagers.

 While most states have rejected the notion that the leagues themselves are the only data providers who can guarantee integrity, lawmakers in Tennessee did include the requirement in the state’s sports betting legislation.
 The rules stipulate that any live, in-play wagers must use official league data.

-Official league data requirements are nothing more than a thinly veiled handout to the likes of the NFL and MLB, and they further increase overhead costs for Tennessee sportsbook operators.
+Official league data requirements are nothing more than a thinly veiled handout to the likes of the NFL and NBA.
+Above all, they further increase overhead costs for sports betting operators.

-Ultimately, these costs are likely to be pushed to consumers in the form of higher vigorish and fewer enticing bonus offers.
+Ultimately, these costs are likely to be pushed to Tennessee bettors in the form of higher vigorish and fewer enticing bonus offers.